MohammedAlosaimi/chat-bot/README.md

     </p>
 </p>

 Entity is another feature to list the similar words into a specific value.
 For instance, we will create an "Food" entity (figure 14).
 This entity contain two values ​​(Vegetable and Fruit).
-If the user enters cucumber or lettuce, the value will be vegetable, and if he enters an orange or apple, the value will be fruit (figure 15, 16, and 17).
+If the user enters cucumber or lettuce, the value will be vegetable, and if he enters an orange or apple, the value will be fruit (figure 15, 16 & 17).
 You can also use this entity in node.

 <p align="center">
 <img src="images/foodEntity.png" alt="Food Entity" width="700">